ms584/Simple-To-Do-List-Manager/README.md

 ### Backend API Tests (Pytest)

-These tests verify the core functionality of the API endpoints (GET, POST, PUT, DELETE).
-The most reliable way to run these is inside the Docker container to ensure the environment is identical to production.
+The most reliable way to run tests is inside the Docker container to ensure the environment is identical to production.

 1.  **Ensure the application is running:**
     ```bash